 In case you didn’t know, a group of cats hanging out together is called a clowder.
 We know this much, we’d love to come home to a clowder of cats every day.
 For now, we’ll settle with having a cat-gang on our nails, just like this super cute cat nail art.

-We love this adorable cat nail art – a beautiful shimmering blue with the coolest clowder of fat cats to set it all off.
-We especially love the moustache obviously – any excuse to dress a cat up!
+We love this adorable cat nail art – a beautiful shimmering blue with the cutest clowder of cuddly cats to set it all off.
 What do you think of these cat nails?
 Would you rock them?

 A featured nail is often a really great way to add a little simple finishing touch to an otherwise boring look.
-These pink nails would be relatively uninteresting but with just two nails jazzed up, you have a brand new look.
+These blue nails would be relatively uninteresting but with this ball of wool rolling between two nails you have a brand new look.
 One that completely shows your love of all things feline!

 Here’s a fascinating fact about cats – in their ears alone they have no fewer than 20 different muscles to control it.
 That’s why you can’t ever sneak up on the little fur balls.
 Their sense of hearing is s much better than ours could ever be.